hfolcot/online-cookbook/README.md

 heroku will not remain permanently, but when they are deleted they will be replaced with a backup image which avoids broken image links.

+##### Caching
+There appear to be some caching issues with the adding and deleting of categories.
+The newly added category will not appear in the list of categories available to delete without restarting the app, and then will not disappear after deletion, again without restarting the app.
+The data is being updated in the database so these functions are definitely working as intended, but the cached information is not always being cleared.

 # Deployment

 The application is currently hosted live on Heroku; the code in the live version